drawdoowmij/salaryprediction/README.md

 # salaryprediction
 Salary Prediction Project (Python)

-<p>The goal of this project is to be able to predict a salary based off certain job related characteristics.
-The original feature input file consists of the following fields:<\p>
+The goal of this project is to be able to predict a salary based off certain job related characteristics.
+The original feature input file consists of the following fields:

 •	Jobid
 •	Companyid